“Must I then, indeed, Pain, live with you

 Edna St. Vincent Millay

 The critical issue we face is the reality of living with ourselves through an acute episode of depression or mania.
-I think that co-habitating with something that is trying its damndest to kill you is especially degrading.
-Depression is my mortal enemy, and here I am making provision for it.
-How frustrating!
+I think that cohabitating with something that is trying its darndest to kill you is especially frightening.
+Depression is my mortal enemy, and here I am, actually enabling it.
+How disturbing.

 In a way it is sinister, the stuff of scary movies and bad novels.
-The parasite is making its residence in the body of its host.
-It sounds like something from Star Trek.
-I know how strange it sounds, but we have been bonded to melancholy.
+It is the parasite is making its residence in the body of its host.
+It sounds like something from a crazy ‘story line’ out of Star Trek.
+I know how strange it sounds, but we some of us are enmeshed to melancholy.
 It is in essence, part of our personality.
-We instinctively carry a dark despair and a savage despondancy.
+We instinctively carry a dark despair and a savage despondency wherever we go.

 When it slumbers, life can proceed on.
 I can play with my kids, be a good husband, friend and neighbor.
 Everything seems quiet and normal.
-But when the dragon awakes, there will be hell to pay.
+But when the dragon awakes, there will be ‘hell to pay.’
 But exactly when, you can never be too sure.
+But living with this fear is equally as hard as the depression itself.
+How will I handle it next time?
+Will I be in shape for Christmas, or will my ‘cheese slide off my cracker’ again this year?
+I just don’t know.
+Under the veneer things can get very rough— very, very quickly.

-I for one am glad that God decided to intervene in my life.
-Without question, I need Him to watch me and deliver me.
+I am glad that God decided to intervene in my life.
+Without question, I need Him to watch me and deliver me ‘day-to-day.’
 As a believer in Jesus, I know he has put his hands on me.
 He shields me from the dragon.
 I believe that he protects me from the worst of it.
-The Holy Spirit absorbs much of the venom.
+The Holy Spirit absorbs much of the venom Himself.
 I am glad I belong to Him!
 I’m thrilled that He loves me.
+The fear of a plummeting relapse is now His concern.
+I bear it no more.

 - Climbing up out of the miry pit of depression (overcominganything.wordpress.com)